pedromussi1/OCRtranslator_Web/README.md

-<h1 align="center">Comic Recognizer</h1>
+<h1 align="center">OCR Translator Web</h1>

 <p align="center">
   <a href="https://youtu.be/nas4T9-hjTs"><img src="https://i.imgur.com/ey8W5al.gif" alt="YouTube Demonstration" width="800"></a>
 </p>

-<p align="center">A machine learning-powered web application to identify comic books by their covers, built with Flask and TensorFlow.</p>
+<p align="center">A web application that extracts text from images and translates it into different languages, powered by Flask, Tesseract, and Azure Translation API.</p>

 <h2>Description</h2>

-<p>The goal of this project was to develop a program that uses image recognition to identify comic books based on their covers.
-Built with Flask and a custom-trained machine learning model, the application allows users to upload an image of a comic book cover and receive identification results.
-The system processes and classifies the uploaded images, providing users with relevant information about the comic book.
-This tool can be particularly useful for comic book collectors, retailers, and enthusiasts.</p>
+<p>The OCR Translator Web project is a web-based application designed to recognize text from images and translate it into various languages.
+The application leverages Tesseract OCR for text extraction, OpenCV for image preprocessing, and Azure Translation API for language translation.
+Users can upload an image containing text, and the system will process it to display the extracted and translated text.
+This tool is particularly useful for translating foreign documents, street signs, or any text captured via images.</p>

 <h2>Languages and Utilities Used</h2>
 <ul>
-    <li><b>Flask:</b> Serves the web application and handles routing.</li>
+    <li><b>Flask:</b> Serves as the backbone of the web application, handling routing, user inputs, and rendering HTML templates.</li>
-    <li><b>Python:</b> Core programming language for logic and model integration.</li>
+    <li><b>Python:</b> The primary language used for integrating various functionalities like OCR and translation.</li>
-    <li><b>TensorFlow:</b> Used to build and train the image classification model.</li>
+    <li><b>OpenCV:</b> Handles preprocessing of images, such as converting images to grayscale and preparing them for OCR processing.</li>
-    <li><b>OpenCV:</b> Handles image processing tasks before classification.</li>
+    <li><b>Tesseract OCR:</b> The main technology for recognizing text from images, capable of handling multiple languages.</li>
-    <li><b>HTML/CSS/JavaScript:</b> Builds the frontend interface.</li>
+    <li><b>pytesseract:</b> A Python wrapper for Tesseract, simplifying the integration of OCR functionalities within the application.</li>
-    <li><b>NumPy:</b> Performs numerical operations on image data.</li>
+    <li><b>Azure Translation API:</b> Used to translate the extracted text into the desired target language.</li>
-    <li><b>Pandas:</b> Used for data manipulation and preparation.</li>
+    <li><b>HTML/CSS:</b> Creates the frontend of the application, providing a simple and intuitive user interface.</li>
 </ul>

 <h2>Environments Used</h2>
 <ul>
   <li><b>Windows 11</b></li>
   <li><b>Visual Studio Code</b></li>